-This year we received a record number of candidate entries, so the quality and competition has been very high indeed.
+This year, we received a record number of candidate entries, so the quality and level of competition have been very high.
 We would like to thank all the nominees and congratulate the winners.
-The Event raised over £2400

 2016 AWARD WINNERS